+Moderator’s observation:

+10/14 companies don’t think we need to capture the model validation/test explicitly in the functional framework.

+Considering we have proposal 2 to introduce it as high level principle, maybe that’s enough for the time being.
+We will see if it’s necessary to mention model validation/test without details in some part of the functional framework description.

 It was left open in the last meeting, whether/how to capture the case that output from one model could be used as input to another model.
 Some companies [2][3][6][12] want to capture such model chaining in the high-level principle or capture in the functional framework description.
 In particular, [2][3][6] thinks to reflect such model chaining in the functional framework, Model Inference may provide output to data collection too, such that its output can be further provided to another model as input.